I2obiN/Java-Based-Password-Manager/README.md

-Java based Password Recovery Tool for Chrome/Firefox.
+Java based Password Management Tool

+## 01/04/2017
+   Status:
+   Going to make this into more of a very basic password management tool.
+I've updated it significantly since the last update.

 ## 22/02/2017
    Status: